-If your CIS gross payment status is revoked, refused or cancelled there is an appeals process but it is important to note that the appeal notice must be given within 30 days after refusal or cancellation.
+If your CIS gross payment status is revoked, refused or cancelled there is an appeals process.
+It is important to note that the appeal notice must be given within 30 days after refusal, or cancellation.

-If on review of the reasons listed in the letter are considered to be incorrect or there is a reasonable excuse as to why one or more of the listed obligations was not met, the sub-contractor should consider lodging an appeal.
+If on review of the reasons listed in the letter are considered to be incorrect.
+There is a reasonable excuse as to why one or more of the listed obligations was not met, the sub-contractor should consider lodging an appeal.

 If you receive a CIS 308, first review the reasons given by HMRC for revocation of gross payment status: